rokka-io/rokka.js/README.md

 Adds stack variables to a rokka URL in a safe way

 Uses the v query parameter, if a variable shouldn't be in the path

+If you just need this function in a browser, you can also use [rokka-render.js](https://github.com/rokka-io/rokka-render.js)

 #### rokka.render.getUrlComponents(urlObject) → UrlComponents|false